Manon3005/TOAST_SMART/README.md

 Enter the unzipped package and go to `TOAST.../toast` (Can take few seconds to open).
 Maybe you should execute `chmod +x toast` before.

+### MacOS

+On the GitHub page, go to `Actions` tab.
+Click on the last workflow run.
+In the `Artifacts`, download the macos package.
+Unzip the package and execute toast.

 ## Dev SetUp

 In order to launch the REACT frontend :